 - 1 tablespoon maple syrup can substitute for brown rice syrup, agave or maple syrup

 - 1/4 cup milk

 - Line a plate with parchment paper and set aside.

-- In a large mixing bowl, combine the oats, coconut flour, sea salt, cinnamon and protein powder of choice and mix well.
+- In a large mixing bowl, combine the oats, coconut flour, salt, cinnamon, and protein powder of choice and mix well.

-- Stir through the nut butter and sticky sweetener until a crumbly mixture is formed.
-Using a tablespoon at a time, add dairy free milk until a very thick batter is formed.
+- Stir through the nut butter and syrup until a crumbly mixture is formed.
+Using a tablespoon at a time, add milk until a very thick batter is formed.